First Steps for Pregnancy Management Planning

 At each prenatal visit, the OB clinicians should assess if the patient is having any increase in seizures, including:

-NOTE: An increase in milder seizure types can often serve as a warning for the increased likelihood of convulsive seizures, which are important to avoid.
+NOTE: An increase in milder seizure types can often serve as a warning for the increased likelihood of convulsive tonic-clonic seizures, which are important to avoid.
 The goal is to balance maternal seizure stability while avoiding over-exposing the developing fetus to higher levels of ASMs than necessary.
 See Seizure Control for more information on this topic.

 Key Appointments and Ultrasounds